frivolt/openrefinewiki/Data-Extension-API.md

 The service returns a JSON response formatted as follows:

-* `meta` contains an object, mapping property ids to an object storing metadata about these properties (all optional):
+* `meta` contains a list of column metadata.
+The order of the properties must be the same as the one provided in the query.
+Each element is an object containing the following keys:
+   * `id` (mandatory): the identifier of the property
+   * `name` (mandatory): the human-readable name of the property
-   * `type` (containing an object with `id` and `name` keys) represents the expected type of values for that property.
-The notion of type is the same as the one used for reconciliation: it should only be provided when the property returns reconciled items.
+   * `type` (optional): an object with `id` and `name` keys representing the expected type of values for that property.
+The notion of type is the same as the one used for reconciliation.
+The `type` field should only be provided when the property returns reconciled items.
 * `rows` contains an object.
 Its keys must be exactly the record ids (`ids`) passed in the query.
    The value for each record id is an object representing a row for that id.
 The keys of a    row object must be exactly the property ids passed in the query (`"P856"` and `"P159"` in the example above).
 The value for a property id should be a list of cell objects.